 - If you are served with lawsuit papers from the hospital, tell your accident lawyer immediately!

-Why Going Home to Avoid the Hospital Is a Bad Idea
+Why Going Home to Avoid a Hospital Bill Is a Bad Idea

 We often have motorcycle accident clients who refuse to go to the hospital by ambulance and instead go home from the accident.
 This is a bad idea because:

-- Your accident case is worth more money and can settle faster if you go to the hospital by ambulance from the accident scene.
-We can deal with the hospital bill later and the driver who caused your accident will probably be responsible to pay it.
+- Your motorcycle accident case is worth more money and can settle faster if you go to the hospital by ambulance from the accident scene.
+We can deal with the hospital bill later, and the driver who caused your accident will probably be responsible to pay it.

-- Some motorcyclists had injuries more serious than they thought and had to go to the hospital anyway, either later that day or the next day.
+- Many motorcyclists have injuries more serious than they thought and have to go to the hospital anyway, either later that day or the next day.

 - You’ll get into the hospital immediately when the ambulance brings you in.
 If you go on your own, you can sit in the waiting room for as long as 5-8 hours or more!